How much does it cost to build a new home?

 You want to save money?
 Build less.
 It IS possible to get a super compact AND super functioning home that can be built on a budget.

 The magazines we read and the display homes we wander around are about seducing us to want more.
 And when we sacrifice design to meet our budget, it can come at a cost.
 There comes a point where you need to determine whether building more is a good thing – you may just be making your challenges and problems bigger if you’re having to do it at lower quality to get it done.
+(There’s more on this in podcast Season 09 Episode 01)

 Build less, build better.
 Bigger is NOT better.
 Design makes the difference.
 Quality over quantity will change your everyday live.
 Every time.

-These blogs may also interest you …
+And, these may also interest you …

 Which comes first?
 Do you choose the house, or buy the block of land?
 Find out my thoughts here …